What is pyrethrin/pyrethroid what are they used for?

 Pyrethrin is a natural extract of the African chrysanthemum flower.
 There are six individual chemicals pyrethrin I and II, cinevin I and II, and jasmolin I and II, collectively known as pyrethrins.

-Pyrethroids are manufactured chemicals which are similar to pyrethrins but are more toxic to insects & mammals.
+Pyrethroids are manufactured chemicals which are similar to pyrethrins but are more toxic to insects and mammals.
 They also last longer in the environment.
 While pyrethrins are safe to use in cats, in the correct dosage, pyrethroids are not safe due to the low tolerance cats have towards them.
 The active ingredient of pyrethroids is permethrin.